camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 * Number of schools/supermarkets/parking lots in 500m, 1000m,..
 * Distance to closest subway station or gym, etc.

-### Binning
-Manually creating categories from continuous variables.
-E.g. classify all customers as short, medium, tall and very tall may be helpful.

-### KNN
-Using records in the training set to produce a kNN feature that is fed into another model

 ### Matrix factorization
 General approach for dimensionality reduction and feature extracting.
 For example, can be of great use on non-curated categories.
-It is  is similar in spirit to linear models, so can use the same transformation tricks, such as $log(x+1)$
+It is  is similar in spirit to linear models, so can use the same transformation tricks, such as `log(x+1)`

 * Can provide additional diversity: Good for ensembles
 * It is a lossy transformation.
 Its’ efficiency depends on: